rutaolta/chromodifpipe/README.md

 - `plot_original` is _true_ to generate also plot without filtering

-To check the output you can run
+To check the output you can run:

 `snakemake --cores 8 --configfile config/default.yaml --use-conda --profile profile/slurm/ --printshellcmds --latency-wait 60`

-and find results in `data_input` folder
+and find results of test run in `data_input` folder

 # Run

 REMINDER: before run pipeline on your data your should specify settings in `config/default.yaml` corresponding to your samples.
 As an example you can have a look at test parameters above.

+After all settings were specified you can run the pipeline with following command:

 `snakemake --cores 8 --configfile config/default.yaml --use-conda --profile profile/slurm/ --printshellcmds --latency-wait 60`